postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

     url: "/docs/sending-requests/intro-to-collections/"
 ---

 Using Postman's [mock servers](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/) requires a collection with requests and saved request examples.
 You can save as many examples to a collection as you want, and the mock server will return these examples predictably.
-Postman uses a matching algorithm to determine which examples to return.
+Postman uses a matching algorithm to decide which examples to return.

 ## Contents